Podcasts, panel discussions, studio tours and one-on-ones.

 Short and Sweet Conversations is a series of intimate chats between children's book authors about the inspiration behind their books and the process of writing them.

-Local children's book authors Kaye Baillie, Renee Treml and Stef Gemmill will host these chats every Thursday throughout August screening via Facebook Live at 10am and 8pm.
+Local children's book authors Kaye Baillie, Renee Treml and Stef Gemmill hosted these chats via Facebook Live every Thursday throughout August, and they are still available for viewing via our Facebook page.
+Click on the image above to find them.